fteran/pluralsight-js-dev-env/README.md

 Setup Mocking HTTP with JSON Server, declare schema with JSON Schema Faker Preparing project for production
 Production JS Error Logging
+Production Deploy: Updated prod url to new Heroku app for our API